Sakura-Byte/mega.py/README.md

-This library is no longer maintained, you should instead use the official CLI client MEGAcmd:
+(https://github.com/Sakura-Byte) maintain this library.
+Besides, you can use the official CLI client MEGAcmd:

 Download it: https://mega.io/cmd#downloadapps